 The attack required two steps.
-First, they set up a page on Geocities (a hosting service for web pages distinguished by being free before free was co-opted by the Web 2.0 fad) that spoofed Hotmail’s login.
+First, they set up a page on Geocities (a hosting service for web pages distinguished by being free before free was subsumed by the Web 2.0 label) that spoofed Hotmail’s login.

-The attack wasn’t particularly sophisticated, but it didn’t need to be.
-The login form collected the victim’s login name and password then mailed them, along with the victim’s IP address, to the newly-created Geocities account.
+The attack wasn’t particularly sophisticated; it didn’t need to be.
+The login form collected the victim’s credentials and IP address, then mailed them to the newly-created Geocities account.